naanprofit/RCKangaroo/README.md

 - Keeps DP overhead as small as possible.
 - Supports ranges up to 170 bits.
 - Both Windows and Linux are supported.
+- Uses CUDA unified memory to fall back to system RAM when GPU memory is exhausted, allowing processing of much larger key ranges on systems with ample host memory.

 <b>Limitations:</b>